 Situated on the Rua das Flores, or Street of Flowers, on the edge of Porto’s Cathedral district, the Flores Village Hotel & Spa is the ideal spot from which to explore the historic city of Porto.
 The boutique property, a restored 18th-century manor house, was awarded the 2016 Luxury Hotel & Spa of the Year by Luxury Travel Guide for its lush offerings and exemplary services.
-Its location on Vitória Hill within the city’s UNESCO World Heritage site ensures that its interiors are historically preserved as carefully as its exteriors.
-The garden and courtyard are the epitome of outdoor elegance.
+Its location on Vitória Hill within the city’s UNESCO World Heritage site ensures that its interiors are preserved as carefully as its exteriors.
+The garden and courtyard area is the epitome of outdoor elegance.
 The plush and beautiful rooms provide all the amenities you’ll need for an enriching stay, including air conditioning and WiFi.
 Take time to relax in the sauna, Roman bath or hammam.
 Please note: this accommodation is available on limited departures.

-|16 meals: 7 breakfasts, 6 lunches, and 3 dinners|
+|16 meals: 7 breakfasts, 6 lunches, 3 dinners|

 |Detailed water- and tear-resistant Route Notes, maps, and use of a handheld GPS unit|

 |Local representative available 24/7|